marsdrums/test-tutorial/visual-quality/index.md

 $$

 The occlusion term is the result of the function $O(\mathbf{x}, \omega_i)$ which returns the value 1 if there's no occluding object looking from position $\mathbf{x}$ in direction $\omega_i$, and 0 if there's something blocking the ambient light in the $\omega_i$ direction.

+> [!NOTE]
+> In some ambient occlusion implementations, the occlusion function $O(\mathbf{x}, \omega_i)$ doesn't report a boolean value 0 - 1, but it also takes into account the distance of the occluding object from the occluded surface.

 In practice, this means for every point $\mathbf{x}$ to explore $n$ directions within the hemisphere and count how many of them are occluded